Cooking at Home

 - Always wash your hands before you start cooking in the kitchen.

 - Wash fresh fruits and vegetables before you prepare and eat them.

-- Do not wash raw meats, such as chicken or turkey!
+- Do not wash raw meats, such as chicken or turkey.
 Cooking meats hot enough will kill the bacteria and other germs that many think they are washing away.
-All that washing meats does is get germs in other parts of your kitchen.
+Washing raw meat just splashes germs onto other parts of your kitchen.

 - Make sure to cook foods to correct temperatures to keep them safe for the family to eat!
 These temperatures are recommended to kill bacteria and other germs that may be in foods.
 For meats, poultry, and fish, insert a meat thermometer into the thickest part of the meat to check the temperature.